jishkoh/Scout-Robot-STM32-FreeRTOS/README.md

 2. UART port for steering control and speed reporting.
 3. Quadrature control for robot speed and odometry.
 4. Heartbeat signal using LED to signal firmware health.
-5. SPI interface with nRF24L01 radio control module to communicae with controller.
+5. SPI interface with nRF24L01 radio control module to communicate with controller.

 The firmware was designed in STM32CubeIDE.